Meet the Team

 Jane is married and has four children, three dogs, two cats and too many horses.

-Alice joined the Leading Edge Life team in early 2015 as a facilitator and Director of Marketing and Business Development.
-With a corporate background in Human Resources, she now combines her Learning Development experience with her love for horses.
+Alice joined the Leading Edge Life team in early 2017 as a facilitator and Director of Marketing and Business Development.
+With a corporate background in Human Resources, she now combines her Learning and Development experience with her love for horses.

 Working across all our programs, Alice is passionate about ensuring our clients achieve genuine and sustainable growth opportunities through our experiential learning based curriculum.
 She brings a wealth of experience in skill development having supported clients through the design and facilitation of programs to build skills such as Leadership, Management, Communication Negotiation and Team Building.

-Prior to joining the team, Alice was Vice President, Human Resources at the Macquarie Group.
-Through her career she held a number of HR Business Partner and Specialist positions including roles based in the US, UK and Middle East.
+Prior to joining the team, Alice was Vice President, Human Resources at the Macquarie Group in New York and Sydney.
+Through her career she has held a number of HR Business Partner and HR Specialist roles for leading Investment Banks including UBS and Barclays.
+She started her career in Australia, before spending over 10 years based in the US, UK and Middle East.

-Alice is an accredited NCAS riding Coach and when not in the office she enjoys riding and spending time with her horse, Sully.
+Alice is an accredited NCAS riding Coach and when not in the office she enjoys riding and spending time with the horses.

 Jenny is the owner and manager of Taronnah, our newest Leading Edge Life Skills venue.
 With its exceptional facilities, including a full size indoor arena, we are able to broaden our capacity to provide life changing skill development programs for young people and adults.